OceanGlidersCommunity/DepthAverageCurrents_SOP/_sources/sections/acknowledgement.md

 ![](/images/EUROSEA.png) ![](/images/GROOM2_logo.png)

+Robert Todd is funded by the NOAA Global Ocean Monitoring and Observing (GOMO) Program, the US Office of Naval Research, and the US National Science Foundation.

 This work also contributes to the Mediterranean Ocean Observing System for the Environment (MOOSE), which is funded by the CNRS-INSU and the French Ministry for Education and Research (ILICO Research Infrastructure).